Why Laughter Is Good for The Soul

 Have you ever wondered why you so readily laugh when someone else is laughing, even when you have no idea what’s going on?
 We’ve all been there, and we’re all curious.

-For one, laughter connects you to others.
-How can that explain why we tend to laugh more when TV sitcoms utilize laugh tracks in their episodes?
+For one, laughing connects you to others.
+How can that explain why we laugh more when TV sitcoms utilize laugh tracks in their episodes?
 It’s not as if we are sharing a genuine moment of connection with the characters.

 We are, however, connected to them through laughter.
 While we are always more likely to laugh around other people, even just hearing laughter triggers our brain and causes us to laugh in response.